Sufficiency and Petz recovery for positive maps: Preliminaries

 \begin{proof} By \cref{cor:UP-contraction}, we have $\ip{Fa}{Fa}_{\sigma} \leq \ip{a}{a}_{F^* \sigma} = \ip{a}{a}_\sigma$, $a\in L(\H)$.
 Thus $F$ is a contraction for the KMS inner product.
 But any idempotent contraction on a Hilbert space is hermitian.\footnote{We check that the range of $F$ is orthogonal to its null space, which shows the claim since $F$ is idempotent.
 Let $a=Fa$ be in the range of $F$ and $0\neq b$ be in the null space of $F$.
 Since $F$ is a contraction, we have $\norm{a}_\sigma = \norm{F(a-\lambda b)}_\sigma \leq \norm{a-\lambda b}_\sigma$, where $\norm{a}_\sigma^2 := \ip{a}{a}_\sigma$.
 Set $\lambda = \ip{b}{a}_\sigma/\ip{b}{b}_\sigma$.
 Then

 } \end{proof}

 Using this result, we can express a state-preserving conditional expectation in terms of the trace-preserving conditional expectation.
-The formula below was also noted by Jen\v{c}ov\'{a} \cite{jencova_quantum_2010} for sufficient *-algebras. \begin{corollary} Let $\sigma$ be a faithful state, and $J\subset L(\H)$ a J*-algebra with $\sigma$-preserving conditional expectation $F:L(\H)\to J$.
-Then $F$ is unique and can be expressed as
+The formula below was also noted by Jen\v{c}ov\'{a} \cite{jencova_quantum_2010} for sufficient *-algebras (see also \cite{yamagata_quantum_2026}).